uswds/uswds-site/pages/style-tokens/color/theme-tokens.md

 Theme families tend to include colors from the same system family, but this is not a hard-and-fast rule.
 For instance, the USWDS default theme palette uses colors from both the `blue-warm` and `blue` system color families for colors in the `primary` theme family.

-Set any unused theme or state color to `false`.
+Set any unused theme color to `false`.

 ```sass
 // Base colors